aredridel/how-to-read-code/how-to-read-code.md

 Reading for comprehension

-Reading to find bugs
+... to find bugs

-Reading to find interactions
+... to find interactions

-Reading to review
+... to review

-Reading to see the interface
+... to see the interface

-Reading to learn!
+... to learn!

 ---